2023.06.09

 Promoting Woodification in Architecture for CO₂ Reduction

-Woodification of Architecture1 Overview
+Woodification of Architecture 1 Overview

 The global community shares the challenge of promoting carbon neutrality and decarbonization to combat climate change.
 In Japan, where forests cover 67% of the land, the use of timber in public architecture is encouraged as a measure against the deterioration of woodlands.
 Consequently, the woodification of architecture is gaining attention.